avr34/SignalDecoder/README.md

 This is a signal decoder.
 Plan is that it'll be runnable as an executable, will monitor the port that you specify, and will decode incoming signals that *follow a certain bit-packed format*.

-This project is a smaller part of a larger [Logic Analyzer][01] project that our ECE692 group is doing.
+This project is a smaller part of a larger [Logic Analyzer][01] project that our ECE692 (Embedded Systems @ NJIT) group is doing.
 We haven't yet decided upon a format, will update this readme when we do.

 ## Plan